nrfletcher/ds2002-dia/README.md

 * Persist retrieved data into a database (SQLite was chosen for this project).
 * Use data analysis techniques to describe patterns in the data.
 * Explain the patterns in the data over time.

+# Instructions
+Follow these steps, from scratch, to test this project.